 In terms of flexibility, tapered directional freeride snowboards have a stiffer flex pattern.
 On a scale of stiffness from one to ten, with ten being the stiffest, these snowboards typically have a rating between seven and ten.
 Their stiffness makes them stable and responsive, making this type of snowboard perfect for riders who enjoy carving at the resort or in the backcountry.

-Tapered directional freeride snowboards are the most common type of board in the freeride board category.
+Tapered directional freeride snowboards are the most common type of board in the freeride snowboard category.

 Directional Freeride Snowboards